NicholasMamo/dwarna/biobank-plugin/README.md

 * `[biobank-study]` to show a study;
 * `[biobank-subscription]` to show the email subscription preferences form; and
 * `[biobank-trail]` to show the consent trail

+### Prerequisites

+The plugin has been developed for WordPress 5.0.

+### Configuration

+Before installing and using the plugin, set up the configuration.
+To configure the plugin:

+1. Copy the `includes/globals.example.php` file into `includes/globals.php`;
+2. Fill in the `$encryptionKey` variable.
+   First generate a key using `php -r "echo bin2hex(sodium_crypto_secretbox_keygen());" > itop_secret_key.txt`.
+   Then, replace the 'x' string in the `$encryptionKey` variable with the contents of the new `itop_secret_key.txt`.
+3. Create a [FontAwesome](https://fontawesome.com/) account to get an icon kit.
+   These icons are used by the plugin to beautify it.
+   Once you get an icon kit, replace the `$fontawesome_kit` variable's value with a link to the kit.

+### Activating

+To install the plugin, place this directory in the `wordpress/wp-content/plugins/` directory of your local installation.
+Alternatively, create a shortcut (or symbolic link) to this directory in the `wordpress/wp-content/plugins/` folder.
+Then, navigate to the _Installed Plugins_ tab under the _Plugins_ menu and activate the `Dwarna` plugin.

 ### Deactivating